Selection mechanisms in front invasion: Linear marginal stability

 \textbf{Simple double roots and effective diffusive spreading.} Solutions to the diffusion equation \eqref{e:diffmodulation} typically decay as $|A|\sim t^{-1/2}$ for localized initial conditions, and level sets of $|u|$ at the critical speed where $\Re\lambda_*=0$ then solve $\log t^{-1/2} +\Re\nu_* x=0$, that is, in a steady frame the propagation actually occurs with speed

-We will see later that such a log-shift with slow convergence to the actual speed occurs in nonlinear equations as well, albeit with a prefactor of $\frac{3}{2\Re\nu_*}$ corresponding to the decay in the heat equation with lossy, for instance Dirichlet, boundary conditions.
+We will see in \S\ref{s:nlmsp} that such a log-shift with slow convergence to the actual speed occurs in nonlinear equations as well, albeit with a prefactor of $\frac{-3}{2\Re\nu_*}$ corresponding to the decay in the heat equation with { ``lossy'', for instance Dirichlet or positive outward-flux Robin,} boundary conditions.

 In general, the effective diffusivity can be complex when $\lambda_*\not\in\R$, that is, for oscillatory invasion.
 It need in fact not be positive, in which case the modulation~\eqref{e:diffmodulation} is ill-posed; see~\cite{AbsoluteSpecArndBjorn,FayeHolzerScheelSiemer} for examples.
 In the examples that we present in this section, we however always find $\Re d_\mathrm{eff}>0.$ We will encounter this effective diffusive behavior in the leading edge of invasion fronts again when discussing the reasons for nonlinear selection in \S\ref{s:nlmsp}.